-In our discussions with members 3 takeaways emerge.
+In our discussions, 3 takeaways emerge.
 The need for your organisation to:

-- become “fit” i.e. fit enough to be agile enough to handle disruption, either by yourself or someone else in the market.
+- Become “fit”.
+That is, to be agile enough to handle disruption, either by yourself or someone else in the market.

-In 10th year, this need to be disruptive is the focus of our activities and it is our intention to build the capabilities of our members so that they are able to handle disruption in the same way that they currently handle other aspects of innovation.
+The need to be disruptive is often a focus of our activities to help leaders build their capability to handle disruption in the same way that they currently handle other aspects of innovation.

 Can you answer the following three questions and have the capabilities within your organisation to respond to disruption?

 - Are you fit?